jbpoline/Bic_day/bic/talk.rst

 * We relied on students to have more background than they did

 * The IPython notebook helped greatly

+..
+I think the IPython notebook pointed us at something we really wanted to be able to do, but it also made us some problems - we didn't teach workflow properly and it was relatively hard to write exercises.
+Need to work out a better flow.
+Working with Jonathan on this.
 * Details : curse and blessing - more curse than blessing

 .. _The course link: http://practical-neuroimaging.github.io/